Drugs Used in Mechanical Ventilation Graphic

 58. What are the indications for administering sedatives?

-To decrease anxiety, decrease agitation, minimize sleep deprivation, and minimize patient-ventilator dyssynchrony in non-conventional modes of ventilation.
+To decrease anxiety, reduce agitation, minimize sleep deprivation, and improve patient-ventilator synchrony in non-conventional modes of ventilation.

 59. What are the side effects of benzodiazepine tranquilizers?

-60. What are narcotic opiate analgesics primarily used for?
+60. What are narcotic opioid analgesics primarily used for?

-They are used primarily for pain relief, and their secondary use is for sedation and anxiety relief.
+Primarily for pain relief, with secondary uses for sedation and anxiety relief.

-61. What are the adverse reactions of narcotic opiate analgesics?
+61. What are the adverse reactions of narcotic opioid analgesics?

 Nausea and vomiting, respiratory depression, bradycardia, hypotension, muscle twitching/convulsions, histamine release, immune suppression, and addiction.

-62. What can be given for the immediate reversal of narcotic agents?
+62. What can be administered for the immediate reversal of narcotic agents?

 63. What are the four levels of sedation?